a16n-dev/uniwind-plugin-next/README.md

 > This is an unofficial plugin, and is not affiliated with Uniwind or Next.js.

-> Support for Uniwind pro is being worked on, but is not yet available.
-Please open an issue if you would like to see this feature prioritized.

 [Uniwind](https://uniwind.dev/) config plugin for Next.js.
 Note that only Webpack-based projects are supported, there are no plans to support Turbopack-based projects.

 ## Example